networknext/next/docs/deploy_to_development.md

 git push origin dev-001
 ```

-Once you have pushed a tag, go to https://semaphoreci.com and you should see a build process running on your dev tag:
+Once you have pushed a tag, go to https://semaphoreci.com and you should see a build job running on your dev tag:

 <img width="638" alt="image" src="https://github.com/networknext/next/assets/696656/868cbef3-1dc1-4c6e-a50a-efeaf54556a9">